-The Theory of Recollection can be understood to consist of two thesis: an epistemological thesis and an ontological thesis.
+The Theory of Recollection consists in an epistemological thesis and an ontological thesis.

 The epistemological thesis characterizes reason as a distinctive kind of cognition.
-It characterizes reason as the possession of certain concepts.
-Having these concepts consists in knowledge of consequence and incompatibility, and this knowledge underlies the ability to reason.
-So, for example, given the concept of a human being, a person can know what it is to be human and can recognize the relation of consequence between being human and being mortal.
-According to the epistemological thesis, having this kind of knowledge is what it is to have reason.
+It characterizes reason in terms of the possession of certain concepts.
+Having these concepts consists is having knowledge of consequence and incompatibility, and this knowledge underlies the ability to reason.
+Consider, for example, the concept of a human being.
+Someone with this concept knows what it is to be human and thus that being mortal follows as a consequence from being human.

 The Beginning of an Explanation

-Plato does not call attention to the fact, but he appears to have Socrates introduce the Theory of Recollection as a possible solution to one of the puzzles about the love of wisdom that Plato himself noticed when he was trying to understand Socrates.
+Plato does not call attention to the fact, but the Theory of Recollection is the beginning of a solution to one of the puzzles about the love of wisdom that surfaces in the early dialogues as Plato is trying to understand Socrates.
 The suggestion in the early dialogues is that a human being can transform himself so that he possesses knowledge with respect to ethical matters if he eliminates his confusion about what is good and what is bad.
 The idea seems to be that a human being eliminates his confusion by eliminating inconsistency in his beliefs.
-This method assumes that the problem is false belief, not the absence of knowledge, that the knowledge itself is present in the soul all along, and that this knowledge is not eliminated in the elimination of inconsistency.
+This method assumes that the problem is false belief rather than the absence of knowledge, that the knowledge itself is present in the soul all along, and that this knowledge is not eliminated in the elimination of inconsistency.

-The Theory of Recollection suggests the beginning of a way to make sense of the method Socrates pursues.
-According to the Theory of Recollection, some knowledge belongs to "reason."
+The Theory of Recollection suggests a way to make sense of these assumptions.
+Given the theory, some knowledge belongs to "reason."
 It is not acquired in "experience."
-Instead, this knowledge is an essential part of the soul.
-It cannot be lost but only obscured by false beliefs acquired in experience.
+Further, it cannot be lost but only obscured by false beliefs acquired in experience.
 When the soul enters the body, because this is traumatic, the soul forgets itself and its interests.
-In its confusion, it takes on the concerns of the body and in the process acquires the false beliefs.
-Eliminating these false beliefs is necessary for returning the soul to its state of competency in determining what action to take and thus in recognizing and doing what is appropriate for living a good life and being "happy" (εὐδαίμων).
+In its confusion, it takes on the concerns of the body and in the process acquires false beliefs about what is good and what is bad.

 Perseus Digital Library: